joshbrew/graphscript/docs/Service.md

 ```

-All of the remote message passing services have the following functions available on each instance of your socket, rtc peer, worker thread (including worker->worker message ports), child process, etc. connections to make it really easy to build complex message passing functions e.g. for server or multiplayer communication and remote control.
+All of the remote message passing services with two way communication channels (excluding http/sse currently) have the following functions available on each instance of your socket, rtc peer, worker thread (including worker->worker message ports), child process, etc. connections to make it really easy to build complex message passing functions e.g. for server or multiplayer communication and remote control.

 ```ts